Know Before You Go: Galveston Edition

 Yaga's fish tacos

-When we are downtown and need a bite, Yaga’s is a definite favorite.
-They have a great patio for people-watching that is Fido-friendly.
-The crawfish risotto croquette is beyond and the seafood flautas are a unique item I haven’t found anywhere else.
+When we are downtown and need a bite, Yaga’s is a definite favorite, and they have a great patio for people-watching that is dog-friendly.
+The crawfish risotto croquette is beyond delicious and the seafood flautas are a unique item I haven’t found anywhere else.
 Ziggy’s peppered shrimp or the Baha fish tacos will never steer you wrong.

 Non-seafood: Roasted jerk chicken